 The race day did come quickly enough and I was ready to go.
 I had 2 bottles on me and had no idea if anyone will be able to get to the feed zone located some 13 miles away to give me more water.
 I had to make it work and decided to shovel the second bottle in the back on my jersey.
 By the way, it was time to show off my first ever speed suit custom made by Castelli.
 It was soft and snug but also very comfortable and my bottle and some Co2 and extra gels fit perfectly.

-It was not that cold on the start line 3 years ago but It was not steaming hot.
+It was not that cold on the start line like 3 years ago but It was not steaming hot.
 I didn’t know if I will be feeling the pressure or not but I ended up once again being cool like a cucumber.
 There is something with this far away from home racing that somehow is easier on the mind, maybe because most of the people that we are racing are unknown and you really cannot know what to expect.
 Only thing that can be controlled here and done right is to be focused on yourself and my own performance and ride to my best ability.
 Having a great time along the way is a bonus, and that’s something that is constant when I am racing, not a matter of how much it hurts.
 I simply enjoy the moment!

 10 seconds, and we are off.
 No one started crazy fast but rather at a smooth but strong pace.
 I made sure I stayed in front and watched the field.
 We went around the Laguna Seca Raceway and we were all tucked in and staying organized.
 I made sure to keep my position and keep it there until things will require a change.
 I was in 5th/ 6th spot and shortly we were about to approach the first dirt climb from the raceway.